Table of Contents

 First 24 Hours: Ship the First Live Resolution

-The goal of day one is not to maximize automation; it’s to get one clean, fully visible, fully rated resolution through the system.
+The goal of day one is to publish and have at least 5 resolutions through the system.

 At this point, the credits meter moves.
 The admin has seen: